 This is another factor to weigh up when looking at percentages and wagering requirements – do you have the sort of budget that allows you to get through the wagering requirement for bonus you are considering in the time allowed?

-A lot of casinos will limit the amount you can win with your bonus, setting it to a maximum profit of £500, for example.
+A lot of casinos will limit the amount you can win with your bonus, setting it to a maximum net win of £500, for example.
 Again, this number will range and it’s one of the few downsides to claiming these sorts of promotions.

 For example, it could happen that you win a jackpot on one of the slots worth tens of thousands of pounds.
 However, if you’re playing with bonus money then it’s likely the casino will have a cap on the amount you can win using bonus funds, severely reducing this amount and potentially voiding it all together.